 The third major reason for ear problems is wax buildup.
 The presence of some earwax is healthy and normal, and, just like humans, different dogs have varying amounts.
-Some dogs, like my first Pug Raisin, needed his ears cleaned 2x's daily and current Pug Olive is fine with a quick weekly cleaning. 😀 Certain breeds, such as English & French Bulldogs, Pugs, Cocker Spaniels, Basset Hounds, Poodles, and Retrievers, in general produce more earwax.
+Some dogs, like my first Pug Raisin, need their ears cleaned 2x's daily.
+My current Pug Olive is fine with a quick weekly cleaning. 😀 Certain breeds, such as English & French Bulldogs, Pugs, Cocker Spaniels, Basset Hounds, Poodles, and Retrievers, in general, produce more earwax.
 If you have one of these breeds, you should get your dog accustomed to having their ears cleaned regularly from the time they’re a puppy.

 Ear infections typically involve the outer canal, which is actually very deep.
 The medical term used for these infections is "otitis externa."
 An infection that frequently recurs or never really clears, is termed, "chronic otitis."
 There are a number of things that can cause these infections including:

-Fungal Ear Infections in dogs are most commonly caused by yeast.
-This is the type of ear infections that constantly plagued my pug Raisin.
+Fungal ear infections in dogs are most commonly caused by yeast.
+This is the type of ear infection that constantly plagued my pug Raisin.
 Some yeast is always present in the bodies of animals.
-When the immune system isn't in prime condition, (from overuse of antibiotics or eating a diet high in starchy carbs), the fungus can grow out of control and cause an infection.
+When the immune system isn't in prime condition, (from extreme stress, overuse of antibiotics or eating a diet high in starchy carbs), the fungus can grow out of control and cause an infection.

 Most dogs prone to yeast infections need to have their ears cleaned and dried frequently.
 I would also recommend a fresh, wet, grain-free, low-carb, diet.
-As well as goid probiotics.
+As well as good probiotics.